Information for Prospective Paramedic Students

-- Successful completion (with a "C" or better) of Anatomy and Physiology 10 (or equivalent).In progress A&P will be accepted but all coursework must be completed and verification submitted prior to the beginning of the paramedic program.
+- Successful completion (with a "C" or better) of Anatomy and Physiology 10 (AMY 10) or equivalent*.
+In-progress enrollment in this course will be accepted but all coursework must be completed and verification submitted prior to the beginning of the paramedic program.
 A copy of current enrollment in A&P must be submitted for the application to be considered complete.*

-- AMY 10: for a list of equivalent courses for AMY 10 click herepdf.
+- * AMY 10: see a list of equivalent courses for AMY 10.